cornellshakh/signal-ai/CONTRIBUTING.md

-# Contributing to Signal Bot
+# Contributing

-First off, thank you for considering contributing to Signal Bot!
-It's people like you that make open source such a great community.

-## How Can I Contribute?
+We welcome contributions to this project.
+Please follow these guidelines to ensure a smooth process.

-### Reporting Bugs
+## Reporting Issues

-If you find a bug, please open an issue and provide the following information:
+- **Bugs:** If you find a bug, open an issue and provide a clear title, a detailed description with steps to reproduce, and any relevant logs or screenshots.

-- A clear and descriptive title.
-- A detailed description of the problem, including steps to reproduce it.
-- Any relevant logs or screenshots.

-### Suggesting Enhancements

-If you have an idea for a new feature or an improvement to an existing one, please open an issue to discuss it.
-This allows us to coordinate our efforts and prevent duplicating work.
+- **Enhancements:** For new features or improvements, open an issue to discuss the idea before implementation.

-### Pull Requests
+## Pull Requests

-We welcome pull requests!
-If you'd like to contribute code, please follow these steps:

-1.  **Fork the repository** and create your branch from `main`.
+1.  **Fork the repository** and create a new branch from `main`.
-2.  **Set up your development environment** by following the instructions in the `README.md`.
+2.  **Set up the development environment** as described in the `README.md`.
-3.  **Make your changes** and ensure the code adheres to the project's style.
+3.  **Make your changes.**
-4.  **Run the checks** using `./scripts/check.sh` to ensure that linting, formatting, and type checks all pass.
+4.  **Run all checks** with `./scripts/check.sh` to ensure the code is clean.
-5.  **Submit a pull request** with a clear description of your changes.
+5.  **Submit a pull request** with a clear description of the changes.

-## Code of Conduct

-Please note that this project is released with a Contributor Code of Conduct.
-By participating in this project you agree to abide by its terms.